kleesc/Minesweeper/README.md

 TODO
 ====
-* Check game termination conditions
-* Save HighscoreList after game ends
+* Save HighscoreList after game ends (Only works once, after the second time, there is an exception)
-* MessageDialog after game is over AND/OR reveal all Jbuttons
+* Add random shield and other bonuses in grid ( Property in CustomButton )